Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Introduction

 \section{Introduction}

 Accounting for structural breaks is crucial in time series analysis, particularly in settings involving long spans of data, where the models are more likely to be affected by multiple structural breaks.
 More specifically, we focus on systems of equations with a mix of integrated and stationary regressors.
 Thus far, the literature on structural breaks has provided only few methods applicable to linear regressions with multiple equations and integrated regressors \citep[see, for example,][]{BaiLumsdaineStock1998, LiPerron2017, OkaPerron2018}.
 Without prior knowledge about the structural breaks, methods are needed that precisely determine the number of structural breaks, their timing, and simultaneously estimate the model's coefficients.

-To deal with increasingly larger sample sizes in empirical studies, it is further necessary to lower the computational burden compared with the existing likelihood-based approaches using dynamic programming techniques to solve the change-point problem (characterized by computational costs quadratic in the number of observations).
+Considering the increasingly larger sample sizes in empirical studies, \cite{MacKinnon2023} cautions against the use of algorithms that are $O(T^{\eta})$ for $\eta \gg 1$ which become impractical for sufficiently large $T$.
+The currently available methods to solve change-point problems in models that we consider in this paper consist of likelihood-based approaches using dynamic programming techniques \citep{BaiPerron1998, BaiPerron2003} and are characterized by computational costs quadratic in the number of observations.
+While the approaches are generally very precise, they are not computationally efficient in situations where $T$ is large.
+Consequently, we propose to lower the computational burden and design a a structural break detection algorithm that is feasible for large $T$ systems.